| | FSU HEP FAQ (Frequently Asked Questions)

 ssh someplace.fnal.gov

-Look at the pages: http://www.hep.fsu.edu/ganglia.
+pages: http://www.hep.fsu.edu/ganglia.

-Cluster information is on the web page: http://www.hep.fsu.edu/CLUSTER-INFO/hepcluster.html.
 Outside of the local network, this page is password protected.

+Do we have a fortran 90 compiler?
 Yes, we have such a compiler in the pgi compiler directories listed above.

-On the local cluster, condor is installed.
-There is available a grid cluster for batch jobs.
-However, you must see Jeff McDonald to obtain an account.
+cluster for batch jobs.
+However, you must see Jeff McDonald to

-11. How do I use condor?
+How do I use condor?
+See the page http://www.hep.fsu.edu/service/condor.html

-No concealed parameters can be introduced with the help of which the indeterministic description could be transformed into a deterministic one.
-Hence if a future theory should be deterministic, it cannot be a modification of the present one but must be essentially different.
+Albert Einstein said: Through the release of atomic energy, our generation has brought into the world the most revolutionary force since prehistoric man's discovery of fire.
+This basic force of the universe cannot be fitted into the outmoded concept of narrow nationalisms.
+Niels Bohr said: Those who are not shocked when they first come across quantum mechanics cannot possibly have understood it.
+Max Born said: No concealed parameters can be introduced with the help of which the indeterministic description could be transformed into a deterministic one.
+Hence if a future theory should be deterministic, it cannot be a modification of the present one but must be essentially different. |